tjbick/startup/README.md

 - Merging is kind of a pain.
 - git add can be skipped (if everything needs to be added) with a -a flag on the commit

+## Simon-html

+- The html classes (i.e. <div class="...">) are only used when it is nice to have things grouped together.
+Not all of them need classes
+- The <menu> tag is similar to <ul>
+- Links are all relative to the current page - might be nice to have a reference point so that moving things around doesn't break links

 # Main Project notes

 http://13.58.131.122